VEGAN CHICAGO: THE BEST VEGAN FOOD I ATE IN CHICAGO

 - Kitchen 17

-Check out this Google Map of the restaurants we hit (and a few that I have yet to try).
+Check out this Google Map of Chicago’s vegan restaurants we hit (including a few that I have yet to try).
 Note that not all of these restaurants are fully plant-based, but they still deliver some of the best vegan food in Chicago:

 Location: Logan Square and Lakeview

 We saved the best for last with this one.
 It was my final evening in Chicago, we were winding down from a very full long weekend, and just had to round out the trip with renowned Chicago Diner (whose tagline is meat-free since ’83)!